 The wind threw first drops of rain against the window.
 The candle was burning, the flame dancing on the wick like a young maiden at a ball.
 Once, long ago, that was her too.
 It was at a ball she was introduced to Edward Fairfax Rochester, a ball organised by the Elmbridges for their youngest daughter, who had just come of age.
 “Handsome he certainly is not,” Cecily whispered to Antoinette’s ear and giggled.
 He wasn’t, Antoinette agreed, and had no fortune either.
 But that didn’t matter, because she had.
 He was so charming at that ball, a flawless nobleman, and not a bad dancer, he even made her laugh once or twice.
 The only thing she wondered about was why he had to cross the Atlantic to find a rich bride, whether there weren’t any heiresses closer to home.
 But she didn’t dwell on it.
 More likely he just longed to travel to West Indies.
 This landscape was so different from his own, he told her, fascinating.
 And she believed him.
 Everyone did.
 Even Richard was fooled, her brother that was so sharp in business matters.
 Edward played his game well.

 The new master of Thornfield Hall needed no inconvenient Creole wife any more.
 He was free to go about his life pretending she didn’t exist.
 Seducing good, unsuspecting women, then discarding them like an old newspaper, once he got bored.
 He would dismiss Mollie and the footman and hire new servants who would never learn of any wife.
-The only who would know would be Mrs Poole, her gaoler, paid to keep her locked and to her mouth shut.
+The only one who would know would be Mrs Poole, her gaoler, paid to keep her locked and to keep her mouth shut.

 Could she, with time, turn Grace Poole into her ally?
 Make friends with her, talk to her about things.
 Tell me about your family, Mrs Poole.
 Where did you grow up?
 That sort of stuff.
 And with time… Which way is Leeds?